stephenfuqua/stephenfuqua.github.io/best-practices-tdd-oo/test-driven-development.md

 1. What are the expected outputs?
 1. What are the dependencies?

-Develop test cases the explore a reasonable set of inputs.
+Develop test cases to explore a reasonable set of inputs.
 Build test cases that explore boundary conditions:

 1. Does the system behave as expected with null input?
 1. Does the system behave as expected with max value input (e.g. largest integer, a string that is longer than expected, etc.)